KingNeoNewRenaissanceMovement/ExceptionalMindGame/HowToContributeNow.md

 # FORK THE REPOSITORY
 Before all, you need to fork this repository and clone it into your own account.
 You will make the changes there and after you will pull a request.
-Now let us see the three steps to make a video.
-After forking this repository, follow this 3 SIMPLE STEPS.

 # 3 STEPS TO MAKE A VIDEO